Pistons (including swapping heads-cylinders-pistons);

 Piston rings DO rotate.
 They are designed to rotate; only a few engine types do not have rotating rings.
 Those non-rotating ring engines are mostly the 2-stroke type with ports on the cylinder walls, that you would not want the ring ends to grab onto or be opposite.
 There ARE some 4 stroke exceptions.
 The roundness of the cylinder has an effect, and there are some smaller effects.
 The cross-hatch pattern that is done by the factory is very specifically designed to cause ring rotation during break-in.
 When boring or otherwise renewing a cylinder when real honing is being done, the crosshatch has to be done correctly.
 The proper cross-hatch is done with a specific angle, best done on an automatic machine, and if done correctly it will hold a miniscule amount of oil during break-in, and cause proper ring rotation at that time.

 Rings should be set roughly 120 degrees from each other 'IF' you removed the piston assembly from the cylinder.
 I HIGHLY disagree with those that say it does not matter if the rings are lined up any which way.
-Rings do move but mostly with fresh crosshatched bores and initial few miles of break-in, then they tend to be stable; however, they can move (rotate) again.
+Rings do move but mostly with fresh crosshatched bores and initial few miles of break-in, then they tend to be stable; however, they can move (rotate) again; and likely will, particularly on the Nikasil cylinders.
 You should not put the oil ring end gap at the bottom.
 The reason is an accumulation of oil...particularly when the bike is on the side-stand.

 sometimes very faintly.
 Due to